droukin-jobs/smartpay01/README.md

  - Endpoint to create new terminals
  - Endpoint to list terminals
  - Endpoint to view terminal details
+ - Each connection runs in it's own thread
  - Tests for helper functions
  - Documentation (you are reading it)